-Abnormal function of the NMDAR (N-methyl-D-aspartate receptor), an ionotropic glutamate receptor in the brain, is associated with numerous CNS disorders.
-AV-101 is an oral prodrug of 7-chloro-kynurenic acid (7-Cl-KYNA), which is a potent and selective full antagonist of the glycine co-agonist site of the NMDAR that inhibits the function of the NMDAR.
-However, unlike ketamine and many other NMDAR antagonists, 7-Cl-KYNA is not an ion channel blocker.
-At doses administered in all studies to date, AV-101 has been observed to be well tolerated and has not exhibited dissociative or hallucinogenic psychological side effects or safety concerns.
-In light of these observations and findings from preclinical studies, we believe that AV-101, in combination with FDA-approved oral probenecid, has potential to become a new oral treatment alternative for certain CNS indications involving the NMDAR.
-We are currently preparing to evaluate AV-101 in combination with probenecid in a Phase 1B clinical study.
-The FDA has granted Fast Track designation for development of AV-101 as a potential adjunctive treatment for MDD and as a non-opioid treatment for neuropathic pain (NP).
+AV-101 is an oral prodrug of 7-chloro-kynurenic acid (7-Cl-KYNA), which is a potent and selective antagonist of the glycine co-agonist site of the NMDAR that inhibits the function of the NMDAR.
+Unlike ketamine and many other NMDAR antagonists, 7-Cl-KYNA is not an ion channel blocker.
+At doses administered in the Company's studies completed to date, AV-101 has been observed to be well tolerated and has not exhibited dissociative or hallucinogenic psychological side effects or safety concerns, unlike other modulators of the NMDAR.
+Based on observations and findings from preclinical studies, we believe that AV-101, in combination with FDA-approved oral probenecid, has the potential to become a new oral treatment alternative for certain CNS indications involving the NMDAR.
+We are presently conducting an exploratory Phase 1B drug-drug interaction clinical study of AV-101 in combination with probenecid.

+The FDA has granted Fast Track designation for development of AV-101 as a potential adjunctive treatment for MDD and as a non-opioid treatment for neuropathic pain.